 Another great way to add early-season color and vibrance is to add flowering shrubs.
 These shrubs often burst into bloom with showy flowers before the leaves emerge, creating a stunning focal point in your garden.

 Flowering shrubs come in a range of colors, from bright yellows to pinks, purples, and whites, adding a burst of vibrancy and visual interest to your garden.

 When selecting early spring blooming shrubs, consider factors such as the hardiness for your zone, the mature size of the shrub, and the available space in your garden.
 Because if you don’t, they will require more pruning and care than you may want to do.

 More Spring Flower Garden Ideas

-What is your favorite spring flower?
+What are your favorite spring flowers?
 Have you planted these in your garden yet?
 I would love to know more in the comments below.

 And don’t miss joining my Gardening DIY and Decorating Community on Facebook for more chatter.
 And follow along there and on Instagram as well.
 There are behind-the-scenes daily things that I share on Instagram that don’t make it to the blog.
 Would love to see you there too!

 If you prefer to binge-watch Bricks ’n Blooms on TV, we go more in-depth with tours and posts on my YouTube channel.
 Would love to hang out with you there!